Like Magic: The Tech That Goes Into Making Money Harder To Fake

 - The Bureau of Engraving and Printing prints billions of dollars a year.
 There is approximately $1.53 trillion currently in circulation.

-- The Federal Reserve sets the number of banknotes printed, typically in the range of 24 million per production day.
+- The Federal Reserve sets the number of bank notes printed, typically in the range of 24 million per production day.
 But this year natural disasters have increased the need for paper currency, and the bureau is expected to produce approximately 31 million notes per day in fiscal 2018.

 - The Bureau of Engraving and Printing has facilities in Washington, D.C., and Fort Worth, Texas.
 Both offer public tours.